Table Of Contents

 - Deactivate Safe Mode.

 - Switch theme temporarily.
-Change your theme to a default WordPress theme, such as Twenty Sixteen.
+Change your theme to Hello.
 (Your Elementor-built pages will not be destroyed by doing so).
 If the problem disappears, then the problem lies in your theme.
 Contact the theme developer for assistance or change themes permanently.

 - If the theme is not the problem, find the plugin that is causing the issue.
 Deactivate all your plugins (besides Elementor), then reactivate each of them one by one to find the one that causes the problem to happen again.
 Once the problem plugin is found, contact the plugin developer for assistance, or use an alternative plugin.